-The impact of unresolved traumatic events experienced in childhood can feel like waves traveling through time bringing with them images, feelings, thoughts, bodily sensations and responses that interfere with and often undermine attempts to make a whole and fulfilling life in the present.
+The impact of unresolved adverse or traumatic events experienced in childhood can feel like waves travelling through time bringing with them images, feelings, thoughts, bodily sensations and responses that interfere with and often undermine attempts to make a whole and fulfilling life in the present.

 While most, if not all, children and adults experience adverse events in life: it is when those events have not been sufficiently attended to and witnessed with loving care when they happened, combined with other factors that often leads to those events creating long term difficulties.

-This kind of unresolved trauma includes all kinds of physical, emotional, sexual and psychological abuse or neglect.
-However, there may not be any obvious 'abuser' or 'perpetrator' involved as it is often the case that a parent or primary carer is unable to provide adequate attachment and care to a child as a result of their own problems which would not make sense for many people to think of as a traumatic or even an abusive experience.
-However there is now a considerable body of research and understanding about the ways in which attachment wounds [however they are caused] do lead to complex post traumatic stress.
+These kinds of unresolved events includes all kinds of physical, emotional, sexual and psychological behaviour.
+However, there may not be any obvious 'abuser' or 'perpetrator' involved as it is often the case that a parent or primary carer is unable to provide adequate attachment and care to a child as a result of their own problems which would not make sense for many people to think of as a traumatic or even adverse experience.
+However there is now a considerable body of research and understanding about the ways in which a troubled attachment relationship within the family does lead to the development of complex trauma.
 This has been called interpersonal or developmental trauma.
 If you would like to read more about this I recommend looking initially at the work of Dr Bessel van der Kolk.

 The impact of this kind of trauma can be baffling and hard to make sense of in the present as there doesn't seem to be any conscious or apparent link between the past and the problems being experienced in the present.
 A person may also be experiencing all kinds of other difficulties which may or may not have been assessed or which are nevertheless easier to describe including: depression, anxiety, panic attacks, social anxiety, phobias, self harm, problems with intimacy, disordered eating and addictions.
 In many instances though these problems are connected to a lifetime of finding ways to cope with the suffering and chaos caused by unresolved trauma.

-Resolving traumatizing experiences involves being able to integrate those experiences more fully into conscious awareness so that they are no longer intrusive or get in the way of making a whole life .
+Resolving these adverse experiences involves being able to integrate those experiences more fully into conscious awareness so that they are no longer intrusive or get in the way of making a whole life.
 This means being able to accurately name and make sense of how those experiences affected the person at the time and continue to impact on a person's life now.

 Studies about trauma and trauma therapies show it is of utmost importance in working with those who have experienced trauma, for the person to feel deeply understood by the therapist and supported to trust and allow the expression of their feelings and ways of making sense of their experiences in a safe and containing way.